enablis-co/Compass/index.md

 ---
 layout: home
-title: Compass - Information Security Manual
+title: Compass - Management & Security @ Enablis
 ---

 <div class="manual-home">
-  <h1>Information Security Manual</h1>

   <p class="manual-intro">
     Welcome to our Information Security Manual.
 This comprehensive resource contains all the policies, procedures, and guides that govern our information security practices.